tsgates/arch-wiki-markdown/wiki/FreeNX.md

     authentication in ssh and instead are using key-based authentication.

-> NX Crashes on session startup
+> NX crashes on session startup

 If your NX Client shows the NX logo then disappears with a Connection Problem dialog afterwards.

-Missing Fonts
+Missing fonts

 Then it could be due to missing fonts.
 Mostly applies if you have installed Arch Linux base and then installed freenx after without the